Xiaofei-it/Shelly/README.md

 Each domino should be specified a unique label, which is an object, i.e. an Integer, a String or something else.

+Again, note that the above code will not perform any actions!
+What the code does is simply commit and store the Domino for later use.
+To make the Domino perform actions, you should invoke the Domino.
+Only after the Domino is invoked will it perform actions.

 ### Domino invocation